 THE PROGRAM'S OBJECTIVES

-We want our students to be able of analyzing environmental problems in all their complexity by developing:
+We want our students to be able to analyze environmental problems in all their complexity by developing:

 - a solid knowledge of basic science including theory and practical experience in the laboratory and in the field;